Preparation for MapReduce recitation

 This paper was published at the biennial Usenix Symposium on Operating Systems Design and Implementation (OSDI) in 2004, one of the premier conferences in computer systems.
 (OSDI alternates with the equally prestigious ACM Symposium on Operating Systems Principles (SOSP), at which appeared Eraser, the paper you already read in a previous recitation.)

 After reading through Section 3, you should be able to understand and explain Figure 1 (the "Execution overview").
-You might take a look at Part IX of the 2014 quiz to check your understanding (solutions).
 After reading Sections 5 and 6, you should understand the real-world performance of MapReduce.
 An example question that you should be able to answer: How do stragglers effect performance?

 As you read, think about the following: